You are here

-RMIT English Worldwide runs free English classes* for prospective students or those who need to improve their English.
-Classes are suitable for Pre Intermediate and Upper Intermediate levels and are run by CELTA teachers.
+RMIT English Worldwide runs free English classes* for students or those who want to improve their English.
+Classes are suitable for Pre-Intermediate (equivalent to IELTS 5.0) and Upper-Intermediate (equivalent to lELTS 3.5-4.0) levels and are run by teachers in training.
 Students can enrol at any time during the course.

 Full-time classes run from 1.00 to 3.00 pm on Mondays, Tuesdays, Thursdays and Fridays.